iamsuganthi/testing_with_jest_enzyme/README.md

 3. [Testing change in props](examples/src/3_prop_change/pattern.test.js)
     1. [Check if the DOM has been updated based on new prop](examples/src/3_prop_change/pattern.test.js#L6)

+### Conventions in this repository:
+Examples could be found in the `examples/src` folder.
+They are grouped by test behavior.

+#### Patterns
+Patterns can be found in the `pattern.test.js` file.
+(I usually name tests after my component so that it is easy to understand)

+#### Anti-patterns
+Anti-patterns can be found in `antipattern.test.js` along side the `pattern.test.js`.

 ### Contributors
 Send a Pull Request with patterns you have found interesting when testing `React` code with `jest` and `enzyme`.
 You can also share some antipatterns you have come across.
 Please explain why you think of it as a pattern/anti-pattern in the commit message.

-If you have any feature requests, please create an issue in this repository.
+If you have any feature requests, please create an *issue* in this repository.

 If you have any comments on the patterns/anti-patterns listed here, let's discuss in comments 😊